psycopg/psycopg2/doc/connection.rst

     .. method:: get_transaction_status()

         Return the current session transaction status as an integer.
-Symbolic constants for the vaules are defined in the module :mod:`psycopg2.extensions`: see :ref:`transaction-status-constants`
+Symbolic constants for the values are defined in the module :mod:`psycopg2.extensions`: see :ref:`transaction-status-constants`
         for the available values.